Collect and Submit Samples for Identification

-Whether you've found spots on your gardenia or insects in your pantry, we can help!
+Whether you've found spots on your gardenia or insects in your pantry, Identification Services can help!

 - Submit samples that are not in transition: Show symptoms of dying.
 Diagnosis is difficult to impossible with dead or dried plants.